MicrosoftDocs/powerbi-docs/powerbi-docs/sample-customer-profitability.md

 ### Get the Excel workbook for this sample

-If you want to view the datasource for this sample, it's also available as an [Excel workbook](http://go.microsoft.com/fwlink/?LinkId=529781).
+If you want to view the data source for this sample, it's also available as an [Excel workbook](http://go.microsoft.com/fwlink/?LinkId=529781).
 The workbook contains Power View sheets that you can view and modify.
 To see the raw data, enable the Data Analysis add-ins, then select **Power Pivot > Manage**.
+To enable the Power View and Power Pivot add-ins, see [Take a look at the Excel samples from inside Excel itself](sample-datasets.md#optional-take-a-look-at-the-excel-samples-from-inside-excel-itself) for details.

 ## What is our dashboard telling us?

-Under **My Workspace**, find the dashboard for the Customer Profitability sample and select it:
+In the workspace where you saved the sample, find the Customer Profitability dashboard and select it:

 ![Dashboard for the Customer Profitability sample](media/sample-customer-profitability/power-bi-dash.png)